-\begin{proposition} Suppose $\cG$ corresponds to a cell decomposition of the disk and the white subgraph $\cG_W$ or the black subgraph $\cG_B$ is bipartite.
-Then any integrable labeling $\theta$ of $E(\cG_W)$, $\theta_e \in (0,\pi)$ for all edges $e$, which is characterized in Proposition~\ref{prop:integrability}, gives a rhombic realization of $\cG$ (ramified embedding). \end{proposition} \begin{proof} Given an integrable labeling, we choose labels $\alpha$ on the edges of $\cG$ such that the given labeling on $E(\cG_W)$ is induced.
-Now we define $\gamma(\vec{e})$ through the labels $\alpha$ as in the proof of Proposition~\ref{prop:rhombic1}.
-Choosing one starting point and the length of all edges, $\gamma(\vec{e})$ yields a rhombic realization of $\cG$. \end{proof}
+\begin{proposition} Suppose that $\cG$ corresponds to a cellular decomposition of the disk and that $\cG_W$ or $\cG_B$ is bipartite.
+Then, any convex integrable labeling $\theta$ of $E(\cG_W)$ gives a (possibly ramified) rhombic embedding of $\cG$ into the complex plane. \end{proposition} \begin{proof} Replacing $\theta$ by $-\theta$ if necessary, we can assume that $\exp(i\theta_e) \in S^1_+$ for all $e\in E(\cG_W)$.
+By assumption, we can choose labels $\alpha$ on the edges of $\cG$ that induce the given labeling on $E(\cG_W)$.
+Then, we can define $\gamma(\vec{e})$ through the labels $\alpha$ exactly as in the proof of Proposition~\ref{prop:rhombic1}.
+Choosing one starting point, the $\gamma(\vec{e})$ give us consecutively the positions of the vertices of $\cG$ in $\mC$.
+By construction, any quadrilateral is mapped to a rhombus, and by Proposition~\ref{prop:integrability} and the interpretation of $\theta$ in Proposition~\ref{prop:rhombic1}, the interior angles of the rhombi sum um to multiples of $2\pi$.
+Thus, we obtain a possibly ramified rhombic realization of $\cG$. \end{proof}

-\begin{proposition} If $\cG$ contains an inner white (or black) vertex of degree 2, then any induced labeling of $E(\cG_W)$ does not satisfy the convexity condition of $(\textnormal{Q}3)$ and $(\textnormal{Q}4)$ given in Theorem~\ref{th:main} (implying that the terms in front of $(dX\pm dY)^2$ in $D^2S$, $e=(x,y)$ an edge, all have the same sign). \end{proposition}

-\begin{proof} In the case of an inner white vertex we have the situation shown in Figure~\ref{fig:vertex_degree2}.
-No labeling of $E(\cG)$ induces a labeling satisfying our convexity condition due to $\theta_e=\alpha-\beta=-\theta_{e^\prime}$.